-Training should be specific to the needs of an individual and demands of the sport e.g. Sprinters would use interval training as it has short rest periods and they work anaerobically compared to the long distance runners who would use continuous training as they need to work aerobically for longer periods of time.
-This would mean each type of performer is improving a relevant aspect of fitness for their activity intensity of training.
+Training should be specific to the needs of an individual and demands of the sport that they take part in.

+e.g. Sprinters would use interval training as it has short rest periods and they work anaerobically compared to the long distance runners who would use continuous training as they need to work aerobically for longer periods of time.
+This would mean each type of performer is improving a relevant aspect of fitness for their activity.